FennelFetish/qapyq/README.md

 More information is available in the [Wiki](https://github.com/FennelFetish/qapyq/wiki).<br>
 Use the page index on the right side to find topics and navigate the Wiki.

-How to setup AI models for automatic captioning and masking: [Model Setup](https://github.com/FennelFetish/qapyq/wiki/Setup#model-setup)
+How to setup and configure AI models: [Model Setup](https://github.com/FennelFetish/qapyq/wiki/Setup#model-setup)

 How to use qapyq: [User Guide](https://github.com/FennelFetish/qapyq/wiki/User-Guide)